jnocampo/jnocampo.github.io/projects/project-1.md

 connected to switches, hex keypads, hex displays and probes to exercise your design.

-Here is some VHDL for Slave Control:
+Here is some of the VHDL for Slave Control:

 ```js
 library IEEE;